-Each spot has its own season, atmosphere and wave style.
-To help you choose, we’ve selected destinations to suit every level of surfer.
-From Portugal to Morocco, via Bali, Sri Lanka and Costa Rica, here are the must-see places to go surfing in 2025.
+Each spot has its own season, atmosphere, and wave style.
+To help you choose, we have selected destinations suited to different skill levels.
+From Portugal to Morocco, Bali, Sri Lanka, and Costa Rica, here are the must-visit places to go surfing in 2026.

 The season changes everything on a surf trip.
-A perfect spot in November can be flat in July, and vice versa.
+A perfect spot in November may be flat in July, and vice versa.
 To avoid unpleasant surprises, check out our monthly guides:

 Looking for inspiration for your next surf trip?
 Here are our latest and most useful guides to planning your next adventure.